ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #cddl-diff title="CDDL definition of the 'app_groups_diff' field" artwork-align="left"}

-The Group Manager MUST respond with a 4.00 (Bad Request) response in case: both the inner CBOR arrays 'app_groups_del' and 'app_groups_add' are empty; or the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.
+The Group Manager MUST reply with a 4.00 (Bad Request) response in case: both the inner CBOR arrays 'app_groups_del' and 'app_groups_add' are empty; or the CBOR map in the request payload includes both the 'app_groups' field and the 'app_groups_diff' field.

-The error handling for the PATCH/iPATCH request is the same as for the POST request defined in {{configuration-resource-post}}, with the following additions.
+The error handling for the PATCH/iPATCH request is the same as that for the POST request defined in {{configuration-resource-post}}, with the following additions.

 * The set of group configuration parameters to update MUST NOT be empty.
-That is, the Group Manager MUST respond with a 4.00 (Bad Request) response, if the request payload includes an empty CBOR map.
+The Group Manager MUST reply with a 4.00 (Bad Request) response, if the request payload includes an empty CBOR map.

-* If the Request-URI does not point to an existing group-configuration resource, the Group Manager MUST NOT create a new resource, and MUST respond with a 4.04 (Not Found) response.
+* If the request URI does not identify an existing group-configuration resource, the Group Manager MUST NOT create a new resource and MUST reply with a 4.04 (Not Found) response.

-* When applying the specified updated values would yield an inconsistent group configuration, the Group Manager MUST respond with a 4.09 (Conflict) response.
+* If applying the specified updated values would yield an inconsistent group configuration, the Group Manager MUST reply with a 4.09 (Conflict) response.

-   As an example, this is the case if the resulting group configuration would include the parameter 'sign_alg' specifying the signature algorithm EdDSA (COSE algorithm encoding: -8) and, at the same time, the parameter 'sign_params' specifying EC2 as COSE key type and P-256 as COSE elliptic curve (i.e., as the CBOR array `[[2], [2, 1]]`).
+   As an example, this is the case if the resulting group configuration would include the 'sign_alg' parameter specifying the signature algorithm EdDSA (COSE algorithm encoding: -8) and, at the same time, the 'sign_params' parameter specifying EC2 as COSE key type and P-256 as COSE elliptic curve (i.e., as the CBOR array `[[2], [2, 1]]`).

-   The response MAY include the current representation of the group configuration resource, like when responding to a GET request as defined in {{configuration-resource-get}}.
-Otherwise, the response SHOULD include a diagnostic payload with additional information for the Administrator to recognize the source of the conflict.
+   The 4.09 (Conflict) response MAY include the current representation of the group configuration resource, like when replying with a 2.05 (Content) response to a GET request as defined in {{configuration-resource-get}}.
+Otherwise, the 4.09 (Conflict) response SHOULD include a diagnostic payload with additional information for the Administrator to recognize the source of the conflict.

-* When the request uses specifically the iPATCH method, the Group Manager MUST respond with a 4.00 (Bad Request) response, in case the CBOR map includes the parameter 'app_groups_diff' and the name of an application group is specified both in the 'app_groups_del' and 'app_groups_add' inner arrays.
+* When the request uses specifically the iPATCH method, the Group Manager MUST reply with a 4.00 (Bad Request) response, in case the CBOR map conveyed as request payload includes the 'app_groups_diff' parameter and the name of an application group is specified both in the 'app_groups_del' and 'app_groups_add' inner arrays.

 When performing the authorization checks, the Group Manager uses GROUPNAME as TARGETNAME, and "Write" as PERMISSION.

-If the updated group configuration would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST respond with a 5.03 (Service Unavailable) response.
-The response MUST have Content-Format set to application/concise-problem-details+cbor {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration"), and the 'detail' field SHOULD be included in order to provide additional context.
+If the updated group configuration would include parameter values that prevent the Group Manager from performing the operations defined in {{I-D.ietf-ace-key-groupcomm-oscore}} (e.g., due to the Group Manager not supporting a format of authentication credentials), the Group Manager MUST reply with a 5.03 (Service Unavailable) response.
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 12 ("Unsupported group configuration") and the 'detail' field SHOULD be included in order to provide additional context.

 If no error occurs and the PATCH/iPATCH request is successfully processed, the Group Manager performs the following actions.

 First, the Group Manager updates the group-configuration resource, consistently with the values indicated in the PATCH/iPATCH request from the Administrator.
-The corresponding group-membership resource is also accordingly updated.
+The corresponding group-membership resource is also updated accordingly.

 The operation of updating the group-configuration resource and accordingly updating the group-membership resource MUST be atomic.
 That is, the same as defined in {{configuration-resource-post}} when atomically overwriting a group-configuration resource applies.